web-infra-dev/awesome-rspack/README.md

 - [html-rspack-plugin](https://github.com/rspack-contrib/html-rspack-plugin): Generate files to serve your Rspack bundles.
 - [@aaroon/workbox-rspack-plugin](https://github.com/Clarkkkk/workbox-rspack-plugin): A plugin to use workbox in Rspack.
 - [inject-manifest-plugin](https://github.com/tobua/inject-manifest-plugin): Injects a Workbox PWA manifest into a Service Worker.
+- [code-inspector-plugin](https://github.com/zh-lx/code-inspector): Click an element on the page, it can automatically open the editor and position the cursor to the source code of the element.

 Rspack and Rsbuild support most of the webpack plugins, such as: